Hawk Alum Andrew Frezza Came Out On Top Despite Severe Challenges

 Those were words that Frezza didn’t want to hear.
 A sport that gave him great comfort, a sport where he endured success and great friendships with his teammates was now forced to put on hold.

-Fitted with a boot for five weeks, Hendricken runner missed the remainder of the indoor season and most of the outdoor season.
+Fitted with a boot for five weeks, the Hendricken runner missed the remainder of the indoor season and most of the outdoor season.

 That’s when the depression began to start.